1990 FIFA World Cup final: Summary

 The 1990 final is often cited as one of the most cynical and ugliest World Cup finals.
 It was an ill-tempered game, notable for the first two sendings off in a World Cup final.
 Ian Morrison wrote "the game did little for football but there was one consolation: Had the Argentines lifted the World Cup – with two wins and five goals in their seven matches – it would have been a catastrophe for the game.
 At least their awful approach to Italia '90 had gone unrewarded."

 The West Germany team attacked relentlessly from the beginning of the match.
 In the 3rd minute, Rudi Völler, who had been forced off with a leg injury in the semi-final against England, had the first clear-cut opportunity to score from close range following a free-kick cross by Andreas Brehme, but his off-balance toe punt went off target.
 West Germany won another free kick in a more dangerous position two minutes later when Pierre Littbarski was fouled in the penalty arc.
 Brehme's shot hit the wall and Klaus Augenthaler's follow-up long-range strike was saved by Argentine goalkeeper Sergio Goycochea.
 In the 8th and 12th minutes, Völler's header and Littbarski's curl shot went high and wide of the goal, respectively.
-In the 13th minute, Völler failed to receive Brehme's outswinging cross, and the ball struck the arm of the Argentina defender Oscar Ruggeri, but the Mexican referee Edgardo Codesal refused to award a penalty kick despite Jürgen Klinsmann's appealing for handball.
-Five minutes later, Völler was taken down in the Argentine penalty area, but Codesal indicated to play on.
+In the 13th minute, Völler failed to receive Brehme's outswinging cross, and the ball supposedly struck the arm of the Argentina defender Oscar Ruggeri.
+The Mexican referee Edgardo Codesal refused to award a penalty kick despite Jürgen Klinsmann's appealing for handball.
+Five minutes later, Völler appeared to be taken down in the Argentine penalty area, but Codesal indicated to play on.
 In the 23rd minute, West German captain Lothar Matthäus's cross found Völler and his header was again wide of the target.
 In the 38th minute, Argentina gained a dangerous free kick when José Basualdo was fouled by Guido Buchwald.
-Argentina's number ten Diego Maradona's kick went up and over the wall but couldn't dip back to be on target.
+Argentina's captain Diego Maradona's kick went up and over the wall but couldn't dip back to be on target.
 At half-time, the score was still level at 0-0.